-Abstract In this paper, we study a second-order accurate, linear numerical scheme for the nonlocal Cahn-Hilliard equation.
+Abstract In this paper, we study a second-order accurate and linear numerical scheme for the nonlocal Cahn-Hilliard equation.
 The scheme is established by combining a modified Crank-Nicolson approximation and the Adams-Bashforth extrapolation for the temporal discretization, and by applying the Fourier spectral collocation to the spatial discretization.
-In addition, two stabilization terms in different forms are added for the sake of the numerical scheme, combined with the rough error estimate and the refined estimate.
+In addition, two stabilization terms in different forms are added for the sake of the numerical stability.
+We conduct a complete convergence analysis by using the higher-order consistency estimate for the numerical scheme, combined with the rough error estimate and the refined estimate.
 By regarding the numerical solution as a small perturbation of the exact solution, we are able to justify the discrete l^{∞} bound of the numerical solution, as a result of the rough error estimate.
 Subsequently, the refined error estimate is derived to obtain the optimal rate of convergence, following the established l^{∞} bound of the numerical solution.
 Moreover, the energy stability is also rigorously proved with respect to a modified energy.
 The proposed scheme can be viewed as the generalization of the second-order scheme presented in an earlier work, and the energy stability estimate has greatly improved the corresponding result therein.

-Keywords nonlocal Cahn-Hilliard equation, second-order stabilized scheme, high-order consistency analysis, rough and refined error estimate
+Keywords nonlocal Cahn-Hilliard equation, second-order stabilized scheme, higher-order consistency analysis, rough and refined error estimate